AlgorexHealth/cms-code-categorizer-python/README.md

   * DRG Codes

 These codes are useful for allowing health systems and payers to understand cost.
-However, these codes are at too granular a level, so there is a need to agglomerate these codes into coarser-grain categories.
+However as these codes are at a granular level sometimes there is a need to agglomerate them into coarser-grain categories.

 Once established, these categories represent a new dimension upon which standard reporting may be run (e.g. `select sum(cost),category from outpatient_billing group by category`).